 Even if you’re not a huge fan of flying I’m sure you could handle this short flight.
 You can make it to the beaches in under 3 hours!

 I’d recommend booking your flights through Skyscanner as they make it super easy to compare flight deals.

 Go at the right time of the year and you could catch Rip Curl Pro in Portugal

-One of the biggest international surfing competitions in the world takes place in Portugal.
+One of the biggest international surfing competitions in the world takes place in Portugal, the Rip Curl Pro Portugal.
 If that doesn’t tell you what a great place for surfing Portugal is then I don’t know what will!
 The competition, that makes up part of the World Surf League Tour, takes place every October in Peniche and Cascais.

 Portugal is home to some of Europe’s most unspoiled nature.
 In 2015, 299 beaches and 15 marinas in Portugal were awarded Blue Flag status, the most widely recognized standard for water quality, sustainable tourism, safety and general environmental responsibility.